-The City maintains four major governmental funds.
-The City's major governmental funds are the General Fund, the McAllister Environmental Fund, Revenue Bond Fund and the Grant Fund.
+The City maintains five major governmental funds.
+The City's major governmental funds are the General Fund, the McAllister Environmental Fund, Revenue Bond Fund, Capital Projects Fund and the Grant Fund.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for each major fund.
 The governmental funds financial statements begin on page 14.

 The City of Pine Lake adopts an annual budget for its General Fund and the McAllister Environmental Special Revenue Fund.
 The annual budget for solid waste management is developed as part of the General Fund.
-Pine Lake sets a fee for solid waste management that is augmented with other funds to account for the additional recycling fees and composting.
-Budgetary comparison statements have been provided for these funds to demonstrate compliance with the FY 12 budget.
+Pine Lake sets a fee for solid waste management and a plot fee to help finance sanitation and other maintenance activities.
+Budgetary comparison statements have been provided for these funds to demonstrate compliance with the FY 16 budget.
 The budgetary comparison statements begin on page 18.